Subpart J - Alcohol Testing Personnel

 (3) If you are an STT who will be using an ASD that indicates readings by changes, contrasts, or other readings in color, you must demonstrate as part of the mock test that you are able to discern changes, contrasts, or readings correctly.

-(2) If you become a BAT or STT on or after August 1, 2001, you must meet the requirements of paragraphs (b) and (c) of this section before you begin to perform BAT or STT functions.
+(d) You must meet the requirements of paragraphs (b) and (c) of this section before you begin to perform STT or BAT functions.

 (f) Error Correction Training.
 If you make a mistake in the alcohol testing process that causes a test to be cancelled (i.e., a fatal or uncorrected flaw), you must undergo error correction training.
 This training must occur within 30 days of the date you are notified of the error that led to the need for retraining.